 The overall responsibility of the implementation of this TPPF rests with the PMU under the assistance of the Safeguard Coordinator in the PMU.
 A competent person with a long experience in Bank safeguard policies will be hired as the Safeguard Coordinator who will ensure a full compliance of all actions taken at the central as well as village levels, and supervise the third-party service provider.
 Safeguard Coordinator will prepare the safeguard capacity development plan at the beginning of the project in which existing capacity gaps to implement this TPPF are identified and measures to fill the gaps will be presented.
-The safeguard capacity development plan will be shared with the Bank for review and comments.
-Safeguard Coordinator will implement the safeguard capacity development plan to train other PMU staff, relevant line department officers who will work on the project, and all implementing contractor.
+The safeguard capacity development plan to train other PMU staff, relevant line department officers who will work on the project, and all implementing contractor.
 Refresher training will be organized at the mid-term.